-The article is organized as follows: In Section~\ref{sec:BCS}, we rewrite the electronic BCS Hamiltonian in terms of Pauli matrices and map the trotterized version of its unitary evolution operator to a quantum circuit, adapted to a linear qubit connectivity.
-In Section~\ref{sec:twirl}, we present our improved RC procedure, and perform a comparative analysis between standard RC and crosstalk RC.
-Section~\ref{sec:estimation} is devoted to the NEC mitigation scheme.
-Here we provide an in-detail comparison of various levels of error mitigation --- from no mitigation to NEC assisted with our crosstalk RC.
-Finally, we discuss in Section~\ref{sec:analysis} the observed discrepancies between classical simulations assuming depolarising noise channel and results from real QC.
+This article is organized as follows: In Section~\ref{sec:BCS}, we Trotterize the BCS time evolution, and show how to map the corresponding unitary operator to a quantum circuit.
+We run naive simulations of the model on IBMQ QCs, illustrating the dramatic effect of the noise on the results.
+In Section~\ref{sec:twirl}, we present our improved RC procedure, and perform a comparative analysis between standard RC and crosstalk RC, by applying them to our BCS simulations.
+Section~\ref{sec:mitig} is devoted to our implementation of the NEC mitigation scheme, \newest{and readout error correction}.
+Finally, we provide in Section~\ref{sec:combining} an in-depth comparison of various levels of error mitigation --- from no mitigation to NEC assisted with crosstalk RC.
+We discuss the observed discrepancies between classical simulations assuming a simple depolarising noise channel and the results from real QC.